Sustainability | Renewable Energy

 Bioenergy represents the major form of renewable energy in Växjö

-Another part of the fossil-free plan includes the installation of solar panels for residences, municipal buildings, and industrial buildings.
+Another part of the fossil fuel-free plan includes the installation of solar panels for residences, municipal buildings, and industrial buildings.
 A relatively small share of energy is brought in from outside the city, with hydropower as the leading source of imported renewable energy.

 However, Växjö still remains predominantly known for its production of locally-sourced, organic biomass energy.